-The ActiFlow results incorporating CFD in the JCC-15 WET differ depending on the source of the residence times (CCFE vs. F4E).
-This is despite them simulating the same cylindrical tank geometry.
-When the residence times calculated by CCFE are used, the underestimation at the lowest flow rate reduces to 36% while at the highest measured flow rate ActiFlow overestimates the count rate by 6%.
-If instead the residence times calculated by F4E are used, the underestimation at the lowest flow rate is just 8%, and at the highest measured flow rate the underestimation is 14%.
-We suggest that the inclusion of a longer WET inlet pipe in the F4E simulation increases jetting at low flow rates, leading to higher count rates.
-A difference of selected turbulence model may account for the difference.
-Weaker convergence of the CFD residence time distributions in the present work is a further source of uncertainty.
+The ActiFlow results incorporating CFD in the JCC-15 WET differ depending on the source of the residence times (CCFE or F4E).
+When the residence times calculated by CCFE are used, the underestimation at the lowest flowrate reduces to 36% while at the highest measured flowrate ActiFlow overestimates the count rate by 8%, with a root-mean-square deviation (RMSD) from unity of 0.172.
+If instead the residence times calculated by F4E are used, the underestimation at the lowest flowrate is just 8%, and at the highest measured flowrate the underestimation is 14%, with a RMSD of 0.104.
+We suggest that the inclusion of a longer (hence more accurate) WET inlet pipe in the F4E simulation increases jetting at low flowrates, leading to higher count rates.
+A difference of selected turbulence model may also account for some of the difference.
 This highlights the importance of accurate conditions and the value of comparing simulations.